cnrivera/te-cake-capstone-final/README.md

 * Will O.
 * Xanth H.

-You will need the following softare to run the project files:
+You will need the following software to run the project files:

 * Visual Studio Code
 * Visual Studio